CipherSecurityLab/CipherMQ/README.md

 ![Rust](https://img.shields.io/badge/Rust-1.56%2B-orange.svg)
 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue.svg)

 **CipherMQ** is a secure message broker system designed to transmit encrypted messages between senders and receivers using a push-based architecture.
 It leverages hybrid encryption (RSA + AES-GCM) to ensure message confidentiality and authenticity.
-The server temporarily holds messages in memory (without persistent storage except for logs) and routes them through exchanges and queues to connected consumers.
+The system guarantees **zero message loss** and **exactly-once delivery** through robust acknowledgment mechanisms.
+Messages are temporarily held in memory (without persistent storage except for logs and receiver output) and routed through exchanges and queues to connected consumers.

-This project consists of three main components:
+The project consists of three main components:
 - **Server** (`main.rs`): A Rust-based message broker for receiving, routing, and delivering messages.
-- **Sender** (`Sender.py`): A Python script that encrypts and sends messages to the server.
+- **Sender** (`Sender.py`): A Python script that encrypts and sends messages to the server with retry logic for guaranteed delivery.
-- **Receiver** (`Receiver.py`): A Python script that receives, decrypts, and stores messages.
+- **Receiver** (`Receiver.py`): A Python script that receives, decrypts, deduplicates, and stores messages with acknowledgment retries.

 Initial architecture of CipherMQ is as follows: